-REUTERS NEXT-Notable quotes from finance and markets speakers at the Reuters Next conference | Technology
+REUTERS NEXT-Notable quotes from finance and markets speakers at the Reuters NEXT conference | Technology

+RICK WURSTER, CHARLES SCHWAB CEO "Our clients' wealth is at an all-time high.
+A lot of our clients are asking us about how to protect that wealth.
+Many have grown their balances beyond what they might have hoped for given what the markets have done."

+"Our typical client hasn't expressed a strong need to hold the spot.
+They're comfortable holding the exchange-traded product and knowing that it's custody to Schwab and not in a wallet."
+"M&A will be something we're going to keep our eyes out for.
+If we can add a capability that appeals to our clients, it's going to add enormous value to the company with the size of our asset base and client base.
+If we acquire a capability that appeals to them, the value in that is huge."

 View the live broadcast of the World Stage here and read full coverage here.
-(Compiled by Pritam Biswas and Ateev Bhandari in Bengaluru; Editing by Matthew Lewis)
+(Compiled by Pritam Biswas, Ateev Bhandari, and Arasu Kannagi Basil in Bengaluru; Editing by Matthew Lewis and Rod Nickel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)